 Below are some guidelines and knowledge on how you can start living a more sustainable life today!

-Take your stainless steel, glass and reusable bottles and containers with you everywhere you go, keeping extras in your car for any surprise coffee shop or take out purchases.
+Take your stainless steel, glass, plastic, or silicone reusable bottles and containers with you everywhere you go, keeping extras in your car for any surprise coffee shop or take out purchases.
 Collapsible, reusable to-go containers are great for this purpose as they take up little space and you can have multiples.
 (Check out our Smart Shopper checklist below.)

 Think twice before throwing away that old, broken "thing".
 Many "things" in our life break or get old and run down, not being able to perform the way they were originally intended.
-But before just tossing it into the trash or recycle bin, take a minute to figure out if it can be repurposed for something else.
-You'll be surprised on how many "things" can have a 2nd life.
+But before just tossing an item into the trash or recycle bin, take a minute to figure out if it can be repurposed for something else.
+You'll be surprised on how many "things" can have a second life.

-Another notable measure that everyone can make and yet rarely the average consumer does, is to be mindful about recycling.
+Another notable measure that everyone can make and yet rarely does, is to be mindful about recycling.
 Throwing everything that might possibly be recyclable carelessly into the bin is not a best practice or strongest effort.
-There is a correct way to recycle, and it’s crucial to reducing the amount of waste that sits dangerously offgassing in landfills under the sun, washed into our oceans, and compromising nature’s microbiome support.
+There is a correct way to recycle, and it’s crucial to reducing the amount of waste that sits dangerously in landfills under the sun, its off-gasses washed into our oceans, and compromising nature’s microbiome support.

-When it comes to shopping, look for products that are biodegradable, reusable, rechargeable, washable, compostable, refillable.
-From food to beverages to household items, there are so many earth-conscious choices we can be making to reduce our own footprints enormously to contribute to a clean earth and clean-beauty lifestyle.
-Shopping for organic local produce at your local farmers market will not only bring you vibrant health and an inside-out glow, but it supports our seasonal ecosystem and reduces carbon emissions.
+It’s easy to sit back and think, “I’m just one person.
+How can my choices really affect the whole eco-system?”
+You are just one person, but you are one person who can make small changes.
+One simple choice you can make is to choose eco-friendly products.
+When it comes to shopping, look for products that are biodegradable, reusable, rechargeable, washable, compostable, and refillable.
+From food to beverages to household items, there are so many earth-conscious choices we can make to reduce our own footprints enormously and contribute to a clean earth and clean-beauty lifestyle.
+Shopping for organic local produce at your local farmers' market will not only bring you vibrant health and an inside-out glow, but it supports our seasonal ecosystem and reduces carbon emissions.

 Consider the planet when buying products just as much as you consider your health and your skin.
 Reef-safe sunscreen and non-toxic products will be easier on your body as well as our water and soil, for a beautiful symbiotic cycle of caring for one another.
 Read more about how to select reef-safe sunscreen.